 Information presented on the HSS website is based solely on published scientific research and has undergone thorough peer review by a panel of scientific experts.
 The HSS website and its associated materials have been developed by the University of Rhode Island's Graduate School of Oceanography with support from the National Science Foundation.

-Hurricanes, Climate, and Katrina (more info) This website provides links to many Science Magazine articles related to hurricanes, coastal disasters and disaster policy.
+Hurricanes, Climate, and Katrina ( This site may be offline. ) This website provides links to many Science Magazine articles related to hurricanes, coastal disasters and disaster policy.
 The articles are divided into four sections: The Gulf Coast hurricanes and their aftermath; climate change, hurricanes and extreme weather; coastal disaster planning; and Louisiana's wetlands and other floodplain issues.
 This website is useful for understanding the large-scale and smaller-scale scientific, social, and political background and issues surrounding this natural disaster.

 NASA's Hurricane Resource Page (more info) This NASA page is a clearinghouse of information on NASA's research into hurricane activity.
 The page provides links to news releases and articles on current hurricane activity as well as some good flash animation segments that visualize how hurricanes work such as 'The Birth of a Hurricane' and 'Looking at Hurricanes'.